 Regulators cite professional scepticism in virtually every enforcement action.
 It sounds like an attitude problem.
 It isn’t.

-ISA 240 (Revised), effective for periods beginning on or after 15 December 2026, removes this assumption entirely.
+ISA 240 (Revised), effective for periods beginning on or after 15 December 2026, removes that assumption entirely.
 The IAASB deleted the principle that auditors may accept records as genuine unless they identify reasons to believe otherwise.
 This is the single most significant change in the revised standard.
 It shifts the default from trust to verification.

-But even under the current standard, the LCF case shows what the absence of scepticism looks like in practice.
+Even under the current standard, the LCF case shows what the absence of scepticism looks like in practice.
 LCF was, according to the FCA, highly uncooperative during the 2016 audit.
 A senior individual acted aggressively towards the PwC audit team.
 The company provided inaccurate and misleading information.
 PwC’s own internal legal team was consulted on whether a draft email to LCF might inadvertently tip off the client about their fraud suspicions.
-Despite all of this, PwC signed an unqualified opinion and resigned without reporting to the FCA.
+Despite all of that, PwC signed an unqualified opinion and resigned without reporting to the FCA.

 The failure wasn’t that the team lacked a sceptical attitude.
 The red flags were seen.
 Internal lawyers were consulted.
+This is the paragraph that makes partners uncomfortable at training, because every EP has had a client that matched this profile and the decision in the moment is never as clear as it looks on the enforcement page.

 The issue was that the firm’s response to those red flags stopped short of the actions ISA 240.38 and ISA 240.40 require: evaluating the implications for the audit, communicating with those charged with governance, considering whether to report to regulatory authorities, and reassessing the risk of material misstatement.
 Scepticism without action is not scepticism.
 It is documentation of suspicions that went nowhere.

 At Wirecard, the pattern was different in form but identical in structure.
 Financial Times journalists published detailed allegations of fraud from 2015 onwards.
 Short sellers flagged the escrow accounts.
 A whistleblower inside EY raised concerns about potentially fraudulent practices in 2016.
 EY’s response was to continue auditing under the assumption that the records were genuine.
-Confirmation bias played a documented role: the German market viewed Wirecard as a flagship success story, and that cultural context influenced how the audit team weighted contradictory evidence.
+Confirmation bias played a documented role.
+The German market viewed Wirecard as a flagship success story, and that cultural context influenced how the audit team weighted contradictory evidence.

 ISA 240.12 requires the engagement team discussion to occur “setting aside beliefs that the engagement team members may have that management and those charged with governance are honest and have integrity.”
 In Wirecard’s case, that belief was reinforced by the market, the regulator BaFin (which filed a complaint against the Financial Times journalists rather than investigating the company), and a decade of clean audit opinions.
 Setting aside that accumulated belief required more than a box-ticking discussion at planning.
-It required someone on the team to say: what if the escrow accounts don’t exist?
+Someone on the team had to say: what if the escrow accounts don’t exist?

 When audit procedures cannot catch what they were not designed to find

 ISA 240 (Revised) introduces a new stand-back requirement that directly addresses this gap.
 Before concluding the engagement, auditors must evaluate whether their fraud risk assessments and audit responses remain appropriate in light of the evidence obtained.
-This is designed to catch the situation where new information emerged during fieldwork but the fraud response plan was never updated.
+It is designed to catch the situation where new information emerged during fieldwork but the fraud response plan was never updated.
 Under the current standard, there is no formal checkpoint for this re-evaluation.
 After December 2026, there will be.

 Worked example: Kramer Vermögensverwaltung GmbH

-Kramer Vermögensverwaltung GmbH is a German asset management company with €38 million in assets under management.
+Scenario: Kramer Vermögensverwaltung GmbH is a German asset management company with €38 million in assets under management.
 It raises capital through fixed-interest bonds sold to retail investors and lends the proceeds to property development SPVs.
 Your firm is appointed as auditor for the year ended 31 December 2025.
 During planning, you identify that four of the six borrowing SPVs share a director with Kramer’s CEO.

-1. Understand the business model before designing fraud procedures (ISA 315.19, ISA 240.16)
+Understand the business model before designing fraud procedures ( ISA 315.19 , ISA 240.16 )

 Map how money flows: bonds issued to investors, proceeds lent to SPVs, interest income from SPV loans used to pay bond interest.
 Identify that 67% of the loan book is concentrated in connected-party SPVs.

-2. Assess fraud risk at the assertion level (ISA 240.28)
+Assess fraud risk at the assertion level ( ISA 240.28 )

-The key fraud risks are: existence and valuation of the loan book (are the SPV loans real and recoverable?) and completeness of related party disclosures (are all connections disclosed?).
+The key fraud risks are existence and valuation of the loan book (are the SPV loans real and recoverable?) and completeness of related party disclosures (are all connections disclosed?).
 Revenue recognition is a presumed risk, but the higher risk sits in whether bond proceeds are being used for their stated purpose.

-3. Design procedures that match the assessed risks
+Design procedures that match the assessed risks

-For loan existence: confirm loan balances directly with each SPV.
+For loan existence, confirm loan balances directly with each SPV.
 For the four connected SPVs, obtain independent evidence of the SPV’s ability to repay (bank statements, property valuations from an independent valuer, development progress reports).
 Do not accept confirmations or valuations provided by SPV management where that management overlaps with Kramer’s CEO.

-4. Apply the stand-back evaluation
+Apply the stand-back evaluation

 At completion, review whether any evidence obtained during fieldwork changes the fraud risk assessment.
 If an SPV failed to provide bank statements, or if the independent property valuation came in significantly below the loan balance, re-evaluate whether the assessed fraud risks and your responses were sufficient.